paramrathour/paramrathour.github.io/about-me.md

         <hr class="major" />
         <h3>Applied Mathematics</h3>
             <span class="image main"><img src="{{ site.url }}/website-assets/applied-mathematics.jpg" alt="Applied Mathematics" /></span>
-            <p>Over the years at IITB, my interest in pure and applied mathematics has only grown which led me to get invested in Theoretical Computer Science and Control Theory as well.
+            <p>Over the years at IITB, my interest in pure and applied mathematics has only grown which led me to get invested in Theoretical Computer Science, Control Theory and Computer Architecture as well.
 Some of my favourite books which I have delved into are given above.</p>
 </section>

 <!-- Section -->